Installation

 An alternative to specifying individual devices is to use Autodiscovery to automatically discover all the devices on your network.

 Autodiscovery polls each IP on the configured subnet, and checks for a response from the device.
-Then, the Datadog Agent looks up the sysObjectID of the discovered device and maps it to one of Datadog’s device profiles.
+Then, the Datadog Agent looks up the sysObjectID of the discovered device and maps it to one of Datadog’s supported device profiles.
 The profiles contain lists of predefined metrics to collect for various types of devices.

 To use Autodiscovery with Network Device Monitoring: